growr-xyz/vc-issuer/README.md

 }
 ```

-Currently subject is used to pass BH username.
+Used to pass BH username.

 The `receivedVerification` value should be signed by the did and used as `message` parameter in the next query.
 Currently the `receivedVerification` value should be used to encrypt the password: